-On the last track, we discussed external and internal factors that affect a client’s perceptions of pain.
+In the last section, we discussed external and internal factors that affect a client’s perceptions of pain.
 These factors that affect a client’s perceptions of pain come under three categories, which were: biological; social; and personality.

-On this track, we will examine concepts of automatic thoughts.
+In this section, we will examine concepts of automatic thoughts.
 These concepts of automatic thoughts include: negative automatic thoughts; helplessness; and automatic thought evaluation.

 3 Concepts Regarding Automatic Thoughts

 #1 Negative Automatic Thoughts

 The first concept of automatic thoughts we will discuss is different types of negative automatic thoughts.
 As was discussed in the previous section, clients with chronic pain often shape their surroundings through the eyeglass of their pain.
 Consequently, this negative world interpretation also increases the client’s suffering because they begin to experience feelings of helplessness and weakness.